Nirmal Chettri: FC Goa

-International
+International career

 Youth

 Chettri has earned caps for the India youth team at U17 and U23 level.
 Chettri also trained with the Under-14 team in Jharkhand in 2003 and 2004.
 Chettri represented the U17 team during the team's exposure trip to Portugal in 2005.
 Chettri was then selected for the India U23 team that was selected to take part in the 2009 SAFF Championship which the India senior team choose not to play in SAFF Cup due to practice arrangements for the 2011 AFC Asian Cup.
 He came on in the 115th minute in the final against Maldives on 13 December 2009 in which India U23 won on penalties 3–1.
-Nirmal missed his penalty however but luckily for India U23, Maldives missed their penalties 3 times.
+Nirmal missed his penalty and Maldives missed their penalties 3 times.

 Chettri played for India U23 as well during the 2012 Olympic Qualifiers.
 He played in India U23's first match of qualification against Myanmar U23 on 23 February 2011.
 India U23 won 2–1.